parallelno/Vector06c/Vector06c_Dev/_Projects/GameNoname/tools/Ay_Emul29b32W64/readme.beta.txt

 10 March 2022
 - Bug fix: STF compiler error due wrong info in KSA's stprhelp.txt about unused digits 3-7 in orn/env position.
-Really them used in editor and in native compiler to set ornament 0 (see YIR.F aka BACA&IMP:YOLKA IN RAVE, they set 3 everywhere).
+Really them used in editor and in native compiler to set ornament 0 (see YIR.F aka BACA&IMP:YOLKA in RAVE, they set 3 everywhere).

 v2.9 beta 31: